Jackington6600/Arcus/Arcus.md

    </td>
    <td>Levitation
    </td>
-   <td>Levitate yourself, a creature, or an object of your choice within 50ft.
+   <td><avoid>Levitate yourself, a creature, or an object of your choice within 50ft.
 You can move the target via levitation up to 30ft in any direction at a 10ft/s speed.
 2 FORT to resist the levitation.
    </td>
    <td>
    </td>